WLeiiiii/Gym-ATC-Attack-Project/README.md

 ## Demo
 Here, we present the demos of four models under
 10 routes scenarios without/with adversarial attacks.
-For safeDQN and safeDQN-X, we only present the results under safety-oriendted attacks.
+For safeDQN and safeDQN-X, we only present the results under safety-oriented attacks.

 |               |         Without Attack         |                     Uniform Attack                      |           Strategically-Timed Attack            |
 |:-------------:|:------------------------------:|:-------------------------------------------------------:|:-----------------------------------------------:|